 I have three children ranging from 10 months to 17 years old and a fantastic husband who encourages me to do what I love.

 I love having a garden.
 Our raised beds bring me so much joy.
-So much so that my husband and I finished redoing it when I was 38 weeks!
-(It was how I nested!).
 I find that it grounds me in a way nothing else can and I love having produce fresh from the garden.

 I live for sunny days and open windows.
 There’s nothing more motivating to me than the sounds of the birds and a breeze moving through my house.